OthankQ/100-days-of-code/r1-log.md

 ### R1D59
 I learned how to style React components with style 'object' within a functional component, and how to use JS to manipulate them!

+### R1D60
+Learned how to pass in props into React components instead of hard coding information that needs to be rendered!